top of page

 ELECTIVES

-With four elective rotations over the three years, residents have an opportunity to focus their training on their personal career goals.
-We allow residents a good deal of latitude in creating experiences in the VCMC system and around Southern California that will fit their specific training needs.
-Residents have created a wide variety of elective opportunities to supplement their core residency training.
-Popular choices include language school, radiology, podiatry, dermatology, infectious diseases, and ultrasound.
+Residents at VCMC have the opportunity to tailor their training through four elective rotations over the three years, allowing them to focus on their personal career goals.
+Combined with the ambulatory selective experience, these electives make up the six months of required elective time.
+We provide residents considerable flexibility in designing their elective experiences both within the VCMC system and across Southern California to meet their specific training needs.
+Residents have crafted a wide variety of elective opportunities to enhance their core residency training, with popular choices including language immersion programs, radiology, podiatry, dermatology, infectious diseases, and ultrasound.

-Residents are allowed 6 weeks of "away elective" time in which they may rotate outside of Southern California.
-Most residents take advantage of this opportunity to either travel internationally or explore locations elsewhere in the USA.
-International electives have taken residents to Guatemala, Honduras, Mexico, Chad, Ethiopia, Nepal, China, Haiti, and many other locations.
-Many residents also use away elective time to explore settings that they are considering for future careers.
-Ventura alumni can be found just about anywhere, paving the way for a wide range of experiences.
+Residents are also granted six weeks of "away elective" time, enabling them to rotate outside of Southern California.
+Many take advantage of this opportunity to travel internationally or explore locations across the United States.
+Past international electives have taken residents to countries such as Guatemala, Honduras, Mexico, Chad, Ethiopia, Nepal, China, and Haiti, among others.
+Additionally, many residents use away elective time to explore settings they may consider for future careers.
+With Ventura alumni across the globe, residents have access to a wide range of experiences and mentorship.

 DIDACTICS

-Many rotations including medicine, obstetrics and surgery also have daily formal didactics in addition to teaching rounds.
-Medicine morning report occurs daily for those on the medicine rotation, and addresses a standard set of hospital medicine topics.
-There is an EKG rounds series with Dr. Leibovitch which prepares residents to pass a requied EKG exam prior to graduation.
+In addition to the core conference, many rotations—such as medicine, obstetrics, and surgery—include daily formal didactics alongside teaching rounds.
+For residents on the medicine rotation, daily morning report covers key hospital medicine topics.
+A dedicated EKG rounds series with Dr. Leibovitch prepares residents to pass the required EKG exam prior to graduation.

 bottom of page